 Leaf fall and accumulation can also create maintenance and bushfire concerns for residents when large amounts of leaves accumulate on the ground and in gutters.
-The City faces conflicting management priorities regarding urban forest canopy and managing the risk of bushfires and protecting property and life under the Bushfires Act 1954 and SPP3.7.
+The City faces conflicting management priorities regarding urban forest canopy and managing the risk of bushfires and protecting property and life under the Bushfires Act 1954 and State Planning Policy 3.7 Planning in Bushfire Prone Areas (SPP 3.7).
 A balance between these two management priorities is required.
 In the context of urban canopy cover which is measured at >3m high there is room to keep the fuel levels down in the under strata.